Hurricane Ratings and Storm Surge Explained

 In our last article, 3 Facts You Need To Know About Hurricanes, we talked about the basics of hurricanes, how they form, what makes them different from other tropical systems, and when they are most likely to occur.

 There are many different reasons how and why hurricanes cause damage and hurricanes can vary greatly in their strength and the dangers they pose.
-In this installment, we’ll cover how hurricane strength is determined while explaining one of the most dangerous hazards from any hurricane: storm surge.
+In this instalment, we’ll cover how hurricane strength is determined while explaining one of the most dangerous hazards from any hurricane: storm surge.

 While many may be familiar with the categories of hurricanes, ranking hurricane strength is a relatively recent development.
 The metrics and processes behind these rankings are barely 50 years old and have changed multiple times since their inception.